 Doubtless, determining the risk level of the customer is of great importance in determining suspicious transactions.
 Businesses can detect unusual transactions faster by categorizing their customers according to their risk levels.
 Our product, AML Transaction Monitoring Software, automates the transaction monitoring processes of financial institutions.
 With AML Transaction Monitoring Software, companies create rules and scenarios according to themselves, and all transactions performed by customers are controlled according to these rules and scenarios.
 The software generates an alarm when high-risk transactions occur.
-Thus, companies only control the alarmed financial transactions and reduce the workload.
+Thus, companies only control the alarming financial transactions and reduce the workload.

 Anti-Money Laundering Solutions for the United Kingdom

 As Sanction Scanner, we provide end-to-end AML solutions to meet the AML obligations of businesses operating in the UK.
 AML audits and penalties have been increasing in recent years.
 Protect your business from regulatory penalties with our AML solutions.